sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 This `null` in the middle is grotesque, and who knows what was supposed to be there and why we’re not passing it?

-However, probably the worst programming pattern of all times is positional boolean function parameters:
+However, probably the worst programming pattern of all time is positional boolean function parameters:

 <!-- let x; const appendScriptTag = (a, b) => x=b -->